mothur/mothur.github.io/_wiki/chimera.uchime.md

     mothur > make.table(name=stool.trim.good.names, group=stool.good.groups)
     mothur > chimera.uchime(fasta=stool.trim.unique.good.align, count=stool.trim.good.count_table)

+### uchime

+The uchime parameter allows you to specify the name and location of your uchime executable.
+By default mothur will look in your path and mothur\'s executable location.
+You can set the uchime location as
+follows: uchime =/usr/bin/uchime.

+    mothur > chimera.uchime(uchime =/usr/bin/uchime,  fasta=stool.trim.unique.good.align, name=stool.trim.good.names)

 ### processors

 The processors parameter allows you to specify how many processors you